How and why to use copyright law to your advantage: The basics

 1) Get copyright registrations, and get them early.

 That registration becomes a huge piece of leverage.
-Because without it, the company that stole your artwork doesn’t have to take you seriously.
+Because without it, the company that stole your artwork knows you don’t have any bite behind your bark.
+With it, they’re at your mercy.

 2) Get your licenses and assignments straight.

 Copyright licenses are essential to getting paid for the use of your work.
-If you’re a musician you might get an offer from a record label that would assign your rights to them in exchange for money.
+If you’re a musician, you might get an offer from a record label that would assign your rights to it in exchange for money.
 You might also license your rights for money.
 These are different mechanisms with different consequences.
 Be sure to read and understand what you’re signing.

-A license can be limited or perpetual, revokable or irrevokable, conditional or non-conditional.
+A license can be limited or perpetual, revocable or irrevocable, conditional or non-conditional.
 Exclusive or non-exclusive.
-The record company is going to want it to be as broad as possible.
-But you might want to keep some rights, or limit how long they you sign them away for.
+The record company will want it as broad as possible.
+But you might want to keep some rights, or limit how long you sign them away for.
 The key is in the language of the license.
 Make sure you read it, understand it, and negotiate for what you want.

 An assignment is a transfer of ownership.
-You are giving all rights to them.
-This is often the case with record deals, book publishing deals, etc. (Caveat, you can potentially reclaim your rights after 35 years).
+You are granting them all rights.
+This is often the case with record deals, book publishing deals, etc. (Caveat: you can potentially reclaim your rights after 35 years).